openSUSE/news-o-o/_posts/2011-12-22-systemd-e28093-boot-faster-and-cleaner-with-opensuse-12-1.markdown

 Active: active (running) since Wed, 02 Nov 2011 10:53:34 +0100; 24h ago
 Process: 3242 ExecStart=/etc/init.d/mysql start (code=exited, status=0/SUCCESS)
 CGroup: name=systemd:/system/mysql.service
-â” 3578 /bin/sh /usr/bin/mysqld_safe --mysqld=mysqld --user=mysql --pid-file=/var/run/mysql/mysqld.pid --socket=/var/ru...
+â”œ 3578 /bin/sh /usr/bin/mysqld_safe --mysqld=mysqld --user=mysql --pid-file=/var/run/mysql/mysqld.pid --socket=/var/ru...
 â”” 4191 /usr/sbin/mysqld --basedir=/usr --datadir=/var/lib/mysql --plugin-dir=/usr/lib64/mysql/plugin --user=mysql --lo...
 `
 What is really cool with systemctl is its tab completion. on first level for command like systemctl will show you wich action you are able to run.
 On second level it will show which service name you can use like `systemctl start my` will complete to `mysql.service`